 I was keen to get out of my comfort zone, push my limits and what better way to see one of the best cities in the world but from above.
 We knew that after coming this far from India, we may probably not get a chance to visit again and I didn’t want my fear to get the better of me.
 Boy was I glad I did it, a major adventure activity ticked off my bucket lick.
 This is one Adventure activity in Cape Town that is not to be missed.

-Sky Dive Booking
+Which company to chose for Sky Dive Booking

 You can made the booking here

 Sky dive is by no means a cheap activity and you need to save up some money to go for it.